Amplifier Clipping Level

 Practical Tips

-- ✓Monitor clip indicators on amplifiers and mixers during installation and setup.
-Consistent clipping at moderate signal levels indicates either gain staging is too high (turn down input trim) or the amplifier is undersized for the speaker/room combination.
+- ✓Monitor clip LEDs during system commissioning per InfoComm/AVIXA guidelines.
+Consistent clipping at moderate levels indicates either gain staging is too high (reduce input sensitivity), speakers are too inefficient for the amplifier, or amplifier is undersized for the application.
+Fix the system architecture rather than accepting clipping.

 Common Mistakes

-- ✗Assuming both channels never clip simultaneously — stereo amplifiers share a power supply.
-On loud bass transients, both channels draw peak current simultaneously, causing supply sag and lowering the effective clipping voltage below the idle value.
+- ✗Assuming both channels clip independently - stereo amplifiers share a common power supply.
+During bass transients, both channels draw peak current simultaneously, causing supply voltage sag of 5-15%.
+This reduces effective clipping voltage below measured single-channel specs.
+Budget 10-20% power reduction for simultaneous stereo peaks per Crown and QSC application notes.

 Frequently Asked Questions